Trusts

 In comparison, a Living Trust UK allows you to place assets into Trust, which are managed during your lifetime and distributed by Trustees after you pass.

-However, Living Trusts are more expensive in their initial setup costs, but they Will offer more value over their lifetime.
+However, Living Trusts are more expensive in their initial setup costs, but they will offer more value over their lifetime.
 Providing you with a high degree of flexibility and control, Living Trusts also adhere to stricter privacy regulations, in comparison to Wills, which are made public after probate has been granted.

 Feature Living Trust Will Trust

-Bypass probate delays
+Reduce probate delays

 Privacy Private throughout Public after probate